-Mark Riddle is the President of Future Majority, a leading strategy and creative center, and is CEO of DC Strategic Advisors.
+Mark Riddle is the President of Future Majority, a leading strategy and creative center, and is a partner of Murphy Riddle Strategic Advisors.
 Recently, Mark was the Founder and Senior Strategist for Unite the Country, the pro-Joe Biden Super PAC.

 Unite the Country and Future Majority raised over $75 million to promote Joe Biden’s positive message, as well as research and communicate on issues confronting Americans.
 In 2018, DCCC Chairman Congressmen (now U.S. Senator) Ben Ray Lujan said, “Future Majority’s research and messaging recommendations were very helpful as we developed the narrative to win back the House.”